jbletsch-hub/Up-North-Fitness-App/replit.md

 The application is built as a modern web app using React on the frontend and Express on the backend, with PostgreSQL (via Neon) for data persistence and Replit Auth for authentication.

 **Current Status:** Fully functional with username/password authentication, XP system with level progression tracking, daily challenges, PR tracking, check-ins, weigh-ins, photo uploads, leaderboards, and user profiles.
 All frontend components are connected to live backend APIs with consistent XP popup feedback.
+New users complete a profile setup flow with name entry and gym-themed profile picture selection.

 ## User Preferences